Practical checklist of top leadership qualities from our speakers and authors

 Leadership quotes from the world's best

-To finish our course on good leadership in 2021, we've pulled some of the best quotes from world leaders, women leaders, leading writers, and emerging leaders.
+To finish our course on good leadership in 2021, we've pulled some of the best quotes from world leaders, women leaders, leading writers (such as these Adam Grant quotes), and emerging leaders.

 Read these to become a more self-aware, inspiring and effective leader.